amirshahroudi/social-media-backend/README.md

 # Social Media backend API

-This project built by Laravel and TDD approach.
+This project built by Laravel with Sanctum API tokens and TDD approach.

 This project is not yet complete but its features are: